Rescue Matte Filler

 - Feather in

 The amount the filled areas are blurred into the solid image areas next to then.
-NB This does not affect the outer edges of the images, the aliasing algorithm will pick up and aliased edges to remain smooth but still sharp.
+NB This does not affect the outer edges of the images, the aliasing algorithm will pick up and aliased edges to remain smooth but still a sharp key.

-This expands or contracts the filled areas.
+This expands or contracts the filled areas after keying.
 For example, a value of -5 will shrink the filled areas by 5 pixels, and a value of +5 will grow the filled areas outwards by 5 pixels.